-Opportunities to reduce fire risk & increase total-carbon stores & offsets trees, similar to pre-settlement conditions, were simulated for the Inland Northwest National Forests consistent with ecosytem management objectives.
+Opportunities to reduce fire risk & increase total-carbon stores & offsets

+Treatments can reduce the impact of wildfires [32,33].
+Thinning treatments that removed trees less than 30 cm in diameter to restore a savanna-like overstory of larger trees, similar to pre-settlement conditions, were simulated for the Inland Northwest National Forests consistent with ecosytem management objectives.
 To meet the backlog of need for this region, simulations were carried out that assumed rapid implementation of treatments and a 400% increase in the amount of area treated (relative to the past decade) was applied to the most susceptible stands [24].
 These simulations demonstrate how carbon gains can be achieved in the forest by continued growth of the larger trees and lower mortality rates, as well as increases in smaller diameter material for biofuel and other products that displace the use of fossil fuels and fossil fuel-intensive substitute products.
 A comparison of simulations across owner groups shows that the total carbon benefit from a 400% increase in the area treated with a thin-frombelow strategy is approximately half that for sustainable harvest rates from State and Private forests in the Inland Northwest in 100 years (Figure 12).
 However, it is twice the forest carbon that will result from a continuation of recent fire rates on unmanaged National Forest lands.